yasirkula/UnityNativeGallery/README.md

 `NativeGallery.IsMediaPickerBusy()`: returns true if the user is currently picking media from Gallery/Photos.
 In that case, another GetImageFromGallery or GetVideoFromGallery request will simply be ignored.

-Note that all these functions (except IsMediaPickerBusy) return a *NativeGallery.Permission* value.
-More details available below.
+Almost all of these functions return a *NativeGallery.Permission* value.
+More details about it is available below.

 ### C. Runtime Permissions

 Beginning with *6.0 Marshmallow*, Android apps must request runtime permissions before accessing certain services, similar to iOS.
 There are two functions to handle permissions with this plugin:

 `NativeGallery.Permission NativeGallery.CheckPermission()`: checks whether the app has access to Gallery/Photos or not.